krother/software-engineering-python/chapters/definition_of_done.md

-# What do you mean by 'done'?
+# The Definition of 'done'?

 Have you encountered the following situation in a programming project?
 The project is divided into tasks, the tasks are placed in an electronic tracking system or as cards on a task board.
 After some time, programmers declare they are finished: Some come up with a basic solution very quickly and prefer to take care of special cases and cleanup work later.
 Others invest a lot of time into building a solid, maintainable structure.
 The former carries the risk that problems get swept under the rug and technical debt is accumulating, the latter that tasks linger in a half-done state forever.
 Moreover, your team may disagree to what extent a task needs to be implemented to count as “done”.
 How can you as a project manager know what your team means by “done”?